 Description

-DESCRIPTION The terrace wall revets the broad, level middle terrace to the south (rear) of York House.
-Although this terrace clearly extended westwards as far as the original western wall to York House garden (See NHLE 1220777), that portion to the west of the wall (NHLE 1202752) defining the garden to the rear of The Cloisters was rebuilt in 2012.
+The terrace wall supports the broad, level middle terrace to the south of York House.
+This terrace originally extended westward to the western wall of the York House garden, but that section was rebuilt in 2012.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.